0

 Amino Acid Nootropics

 Perhaps the most multi-functional resource of nootropics, amino acids include a set of organic compounds that may benefit in many ways.
-Examples of nootropic amino acids:
+What are the best nootropics in the amino acid category?Let's take a look:

 N-Acetyl L-Tyrosine is one of the most significant cognitive enhancers because it serves as a precursor to brain chemicals that are required for sharp mental processing.
 Stress and multitasking tend to deplete these brain chemicals.
 Tyrosine helps replenish them.
 It has been shown to improve brain function under stressful, distracting conditions.(27,28)